zanchangtong/Vega-MT/README.md

 ~~You can download models from [here](http://box.jd.com/sharedInfo/B5B1DD75A432BBD9EEC946AFBC5707A7) with verification code *s1dffx*.~~

 Our models are being reviewed internally by the company.
-In the future, we will provide API for evaluation.

 ## Example usage